Chris Paul, Trevor Ariza, Other Rockets, Forcibly Enter Clippers Locker Room After Tension-Filled Game

 — SportsCenter (@SportsCenter) January 16, 2018

-With three and half minutes remaining in the fourth and the Clippers leading by 8 points, Griffin and Houston coach Mike Dunleavy ot into a shouting match before Paul joined the exchange.
+With three and half minutes remaining in the fourth and the Clippers leading by eight points, Griffin and Houston coach Mike Dunleavy got into a shouting match before Paul joined the exchange.
 Ariza then stood between the former teammates and shoved Griffin away.

 In a later play, Blake’s leg sleeve got torn when Ariza grabbed on to Griffin as he spun away.
 Griffin later caught the inbound pass awkwardly and had to throw the ball at Eric Gordon, who fouled him on the play, to keep it in Clippers possession.
 However, Griffin threw the ball high and hard, hitting Gordon just below his nape.

 After Griffin made the foul shot, Ariza rushed forward and took a shot at Blake, which didn’t escape the eyes of the crowd and the broadcasters.
-Ariza then had some words with Austin Rivers, who was not dressed for the game, before Griffin came over and confronted the Rockets forward.
+Ariza then had some words with Austin Rivers, who was not dressed for the game, before Griffin came over and confronted the Rockets’ forward.
 Griffin and Ariza were thrown out with just over a minute left in the game.

 When asked about the locker room incident, Blake Griffin said that the Clippers were in the right place and that the Rockets should be the ones questioned about the controversy.